 Cohen delivered a talk (hosted by Brattleboro Citizen Breakfast) at the Gibson-Aiken Center last Friday and spoke for 30 minutes about how special-utility bikes work and why they are important.
-The talk was followed by 10 to 15 minutes of questions, mostly about safety, from the audience.
-He said he was well-received.

 He also demonstrated his family’s new elMundo bike, which is designed for carrying children and cargo.

 "We are a car state," Cohen told the Reformer, adding he would love to develop a stronger bicycle culture in Vermont.
 "These bikes are starting a conversation about how we interact with our landscapes. ...
 Nothing has altered our landscape more than the car."

 The new line of Yuba utility bikes, designed for carrying children and cargo, and Cohen will be present for viewing at Gallery Walk at 7 p.m. on Friday.

 He said the material used to make one SUV could craft 150 elMundos.
 He said they help reduce one’s carbon footprint and are a lot of fun to ride.

 Woodworth said he rode a Mundo to Fort Dummer State Park and noticed "they’re not that heavy, considering the bikes’ size."

 Cohen said New England, in this regard, is behind the curve compared to the West Coast.
 He cited Portland, Ore., as the epicenter of cargo bike enthusiasts.